 If the seller/servicer’s financial statements are consolidated with those of its parent or holding company, they must contain sufficient detail to enable Fannie Mae to review the seller/servicer’s financial data separately from that of the other companies.

-A seller/servicer that is a state- or federally-supervised depository institution may submit its latest published financial statements if audited statements are not available every year, provided the seller/servicer submits a written certification that it does not get yearly audited statements and that the published statements are identical to those submitted to its supervising authority.
+|A state- or federally-supervised depository institution||The seller/servicer may submit its latest published financial statements if audited statements are not available yearly so long as it certifies in writing that it does not get yearly audited statements and that the published statements are the same as those submitted to its supervising authority.
 A balance sheet, income statement, and statement of changes in financial position must also be submitted if they are not included in the published statements.|

-A seller/servicer that is not a supervised depository institution, but is a HUD-approved mortgagee, may submit a copy of the annual financial audit report required by HUD instead of sending separate financial statements.|
+|Not a supervised depository institution, but is a HUD-approved mortgagee||A seller/servicer may submit a copy of the annual financial audit report required by HUD instead of sending separate financial statements.|

-The seller/servicer must submit this information within 30 days for the March 31, June 30, and September 30 reports and within 60 days for the December 31 report.
+The seller/servicer must electronically submit this information within 30 days for the March 31, June 30, and September 30 reports and within 60 days for the December 31 report.